webpack-contrib/html-loader/README.md

 };
 ```

-If the tag name is not specified or is an empty string it will process all the tags.
+If the tag name is not specified it will process all the tags.

 > You can use your custom filter to specify html elements to be processed.